hassio-addons/addon-mqtt/README.md

 For a full list of all authors and contributors, check [the contributor's page][contributors].

-## We have got some Hass.io add-ons for you
+## We have got some Home Assistant add-ons for you

-Want some more functionality to your Hass.io Home Assistant instance?
+Want some more functionality to your Home Assistant instance?

-We have created multiple add-ons for Hass.io.
+We have created multiple add-ons for Home Assistant.
 For a full list, check out our [GitHub Repository][repository].

 ## License

 MIT License

-Copyright (c) 2018-2019 Joakim Sørensen
+Copyright (c) 2018-2020 Joakim Sørensen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal